jelly-dev/UFOs/README.md

 - allow user to search for results with a date range

-- allow partial matches (if 'a' entered in state filter, shows all results in states beginning with 'a')
+- allow partial matches (if 'a' entered in state filter, show all results in states beginning with 'a')